ipfabric/docs/docs/System_Administration/System_Administration_UI/restore_or_backup.md

      and user and system files.
 It is usable for restoring from general system failures or upgrade failures.

   2. `Restore database` -- Only the database is restored.
-It can be sufficient in case of a database failure or accidental database drop.
+This can be sufficient in case of a database failure or accidental database drop.

   3. `Restore snapshot files` -- A particular snapshot can be restored.